-NSL 212 -- HEALTH ASSESSMENT, 3 credit hrs.
+NSL 212 - HEALTH ASSESSMENT

 (Must be taken with NSG 212).
 This clinical experience includes interviewing skills, physical and psychosocial assessment, vital signs measurement, basic hygienic practices, body mechanics, and infection control.
 Students are required to take a Nursing Lab Practical Exam at the end of this course.